flyingoctopus/vhsbot/README.md

-# Hubot
+# vhsbot

-This is a version of GitHub's Campfire bot, hubot.
+This is a version of Gitvhsb's Campfire bot, hubot.
 He's pretty cool.

 **You'll probably never have to hack on this repo directly.**